 Sugar and diabetes have more associations than not

-Is like saying “cigarettes don’t cause cancer; its the smoke that does”.
-Of course sugar doesn’t cause diabetes.
-There is not a single substance in sugar that directly cause diabetes.
-But sugar is one of the foods that will surely spike your blood glucose like no other and it will make your pancreas release too much insulin leading to insulin resistance and a series of other complications.
-That alone has significance if we are discussing diabetes.
+Is like saying cigarettes don’t cause cancer; its the smoke that does.
+Sugar will surely spike your blood glucose like no other food.
+It will make your pancreas release too much insulin leading to insulin resistance and a series of other complications.
+That alone has significance in diabetes.
 In a way sugar is like adding insult to injury when it comes to diabetes.
 But all carbohydrates do essentially the same.

 “The defining feature of diabetes is too much glucose”

-But table sugar is not the only sugar.
+Table sugar is not the only sugar that you might be exposed to.
 All carbohydrates and specially refined grains have the same effect as sugar when consumed.
 Many people, including diabetics are eating huge quantities of carbohydrates without realizing the health implications that could bring in the long run.

-Why in the world do we have to eat so many carbohydrates?
+We don’t need to eat so many carbohydrates.
 We can eat more fats and proteins.
 Diabetes is caused by our excess carbohydrate intake.
 Sugar is the carbohydrate that top all carbohydrates for increasing glucose levels and produce the most insulin.
 Why doctors and dietitians don’t tell you to stop eating carbohydrates if they raise raise your glucose level and set your glucose levels out of balance?
 This is something I can’t understand.

 The other day at work I looked a some of my co-workers and everyone had a stash of snacks tucked in the nurse’s desk.
 People are eating snacks, cookies, candies, 24/7 like an addiction.
 And everyone is hungry for those foods all the time .